faastjs/faast.js/docs/api/faastjs.commonoptions.speculativeretrythreshold.md

 ## CommonOptions.speculativeRetryThreshold property

-> This API is provided as a preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 Reduce tail latency by retrying invocations that take substantially longer than other invocations of the same function.
 Default: 3.